Section 1: Application

 - Services - ineligible

-Valuation teams can deal with a referral that is made within the 52 weeks of a previous referral for that dwelling if one of the following change of circumstances has occurred –
+Rent Officers can only deal with a referral that is made within 52 weeks of a previous referral for that dwelling if one of the following change of circumstances has occurred –

-- Where a Size and rent Determination was previously made with a “notional” rent
+- Where a Size and rent Determination was previously made with a “ notional” rent and;

 “Contractual rent increases” are the subject of a separate handbook page.
-Referral inputting staff at NSO carry out an initial 52 week check and will accept a referral within 52 weeks where the Local Authority indicate that there is a contractual rent increase (in accordance with terms of the existing tenancy agreement).
+Inputting staff at CSC carry out an initial 52 week check and will accept a referral within 52 weeks where the Local Authority indicate that there is a contractual rent increase (in accordance with terms of the existing tenancy agreement).
 Rent Officers can then entertain such referrals, but only if we have not determined a significantly high rent or a notional rent figure at the time of the last referral.

 A “change in the composition of the household” occurs when the household composition falls into different categories of the size criteria than previously.
 This is most likely to happen when one claimant/tenant moves out and someone else moves in.
-The rule applies even if the change in composition doesn’t alter the number of rooms the household will be assessed on.
+The rule applies even if the change in composition doesn’t alter the number of rooms the household are entitled to.

 Example